Updated on 6/24/19

 The distinction between validation tests and control measure performance tests is important in determining the role of HPC in a WMP.

-For a water management program (WMP) designed to minimize Legionella risk, consider each water system type separately based on scientific evidence, guidelines, and best practices for the role of HPC tests invalidation or control measure monitoring.
+For a water management program (WMP) designed to minimize Legionella risk, consider each water system type separately–based on scientific evidence, guidelines, and best practices–in deciding the role of HPC tests for control measure monitoring or WMP validation.

 WHO points out that HPC tests can indicate stagnation, inadequate temperatures, or low disinfectant levels in domestic water systems but other tests (e.g., temperature; chlorine) will likely be more useful for control measure monitoring.

-For whirlpool spas: Data studied by Dr. Richard Miller of the University of Louisville (Miller 2002) have shown HPC to be a good indirect indicator of Legionella in whirlpool spas.
+Data studied by Dr. Richard Miller of the University of Louisville (Miller 2002) have shown HPC to be a good indirect indicator of Legionella in whirlpool spas.
 Although Legionella tests will provide more direct and reliable feedback on Legionella concentrations in whirlpool spas, HPC tests could be used as an additional (and perhaps more frequent) validation test.
-For more information, see section 5.6.1.5 of ASHRAE Guideline 12-2000 and section 7.3 of ANSI/ASHRAE Standard 188.
+ASHRAE Guideline 12-2020 (section 7.4.1) and ASHRAE Standard 188 (section 7.3.5.1) recommend a maximum HPC level of 200 CFU/mL in spas.

 Although they are not an appropriate validation method for Legionella in cooling towers, HPC tests may be required by regulations (e.g., in New York) and have been recommended for monitoring cooling tower treatment (CTI 2008; WHO 2007).